Robert M Hearin Support Foundation

 - Strategic alignment: Current focus areas include teacher excellence, STEM/health education, business/entrepreneurship, and arts/culture

-- Stewardship matters: Matt Holleman's comment about "steward[ing] excellent writers" suggests the foundation values how institutions will manage and maximize grant impact
+- Stewardship matters: Matt Holleman's comment about "steward[ing] excellent writers" suggests the foundation values how institutions will manage and maximise grant impact

-This foundation is not accessible to organizations outside its 18 specified supported institutions.
+This foundation is not accessible to organisations outside its 18 specified supported institutions.
 Consider researching other Mississippi-based foundations or national funders supporting similar work.

 References